 Get the safety boat with two crew on the water positioned near Spade Oak (don't forget the radio).

-If windy, have second safety boat with 2 crew to cover top end of course.
+If windy, have second safety boat with two crew to cover top end of course.

-Bring race sheets in and mark the sheets as boats round mark on each lap.
+Mark the sheets as boats round the Home mark on each lap.